Click here to return to the Alcatraz Menu

 Type 2: Tickets to sail around Alcatraz where you ride a ferry that circles the island and offers a dramatic narration and guide to the old prison

 On this tour you never disembark and walk on the island, but you get to see parts of the old prison that aren’t visible except from the water.
-Blue and Gold Fleet offers this cruise, and the recorded information and sound effects make it extra fun for many visitors.
+Blue and Gold Fleet offers their “Escape from the Rock” cruise (see video above), and the recorded information and sound effects make it extra fun for many visitors.
 Our page about the options for sailing around Alcatraz is here.

 Type 3: Tickets to sail around Alcatraz and the Golden Gate Bridge